-All UH community members should follow the preventive measures detailed in Prevention and What to Do if I’m Sick.
+All UH community members should follow the preventive measures detailed in Prevention and follow the CDC Guidance on What to Do If You Are Sick.
 Students, staff and faculty working in clinical areas will have additional site-specific protocols with which to comply.

 What should I do if I have had close contact with a person who tested positive for COVID-19 or is suspected/presumed to have COVID-19?